 Eject any floppy disks by turning off the computer and then holding down the mouse button while you turn the computer on again.
 Try starting up with a different startup disk.
-If the "sad Macintosh" icon appears again, see your service provider.
+If the "sad Macintosh" icon appears again, consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for assistance.